Chenille Plant, Chenille Firetail, etc.

 The Acalypha pendula didn’t even hesitate once after I transplanted into the soil.
 It was in part shade so perhaps a little more sun would have been better.

 Now, all I had to do was figure out the species of Acalypha this plant is.
 I typed in ‘Chenille Firetail’ since that is what the label said.
 First on the list was a link to Proven Winners which described the Firetail Chenille Plant and said it was an Acalypha pendula but they say it grows to only 3-5”.
 Dave’s Garden says it is Acalypha reptans and that Acalypha pendula is a synonym of that species.
 They also say A. chamaedrifolia is a synonym.
 Other websites say it is an Acalypha hispida.
 Dave’s Garden does have a guide for the Dwarf Chenille Plant and it states it is Acalypha pendula.
 GEEZ!

-The small leaves kind of reminded me of strawberries (the leaves).
+The small leaves kind of reminded me of strawberry leaves.
 The Latin meaning for Acalypha is from a Greek word meaning nettle.

 Origin: Plants of the World Online says Acalypha pendula is native to the Dominican Republic, Cuba, and Haiti.